|

 to discuss your group's presentation needs and get ready for a thrilling journey into the past.
 These dynamic lectures can be custom tailored to suit your interests and budget.

 Mark McLaughlin is available to travel to your own home town by prior arrangement.
-Field trips can be held throughout Lake Tahoe, Truckee and Western Nevada.
+Field trips can be held throughout Lake Tahoe, Truckee and Western

 Selected Lecture Topics: